damienbod/AngularWebpackVisualStudio/README.md

 <strong>Webpack SASS</strong>

 <a href="http://sass-lang.com/">SASS</a> is used to style the SPA application.
 The SASS files can be built using the SASS loader.
-Webpack can build all the styles inline or as a external file, depending on your Webpack config.
+Webpack can build all the styles inline or as an external file, depending on your Webpack config.

 ```javascript
 {